 It’s Not the Plan.
 It’s the Journey.

 Forget about those binders full of data.
 Focus on the journey to get the real value of planning.
+In this video I talk about the real reason you need a marketing execution plan.
 This week’s Moment of Clarity is a humdinger if I do say so myself.

 Back in the sixth century a wise man from China said “Before enlightenment, chop wood, carry water.
 After enlightenment, chop wood, carry water.”